Uppslagsverket Finland: Editors

 The editor-in-chief of both printed editions was Henrik Ekberg, and the chairman of the editorial board during production was Erik Allardt.

 Sigbritt Backman was editor-in-chief of the online edition from autumn 2009 to autumn 2010, and then Johan Lindberg took over the task until spring 2012.
 The editor in charge since 1 June 2012 is Rabbe Sandelin.

 At the time of the internet launch, it was noted that the responsibility for updating the encyclopedia was handled by two full-time editors; however, at the beginning of 2016, it was noted that Uppslagsverket Finland is not being actively updated.
 Readers are asked to contact the editorial team if anything needs updating.

 Editorial board

-In addition to the permanent editorial staff, the editorial board has been joined by some 20 Finnish-Swedish subject experts.
+In addition to the permanent editorial staff, the editorial board has been joined by some 20 Finland-Swedish subject experts.

 In February 2016, the following persons were listed as members of the editorial board of Uppslagsverket Finland: